SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/index.md

 }
 ```

 * `id` - int.
-An id of the created task.
+An ID of the created task.

 **Note:** The "id" parameter is unique, it is automatically generated by the server when you create a task.
 Therefore,
 if you call task/create  two times with the same parameters, every time the new task will be created.
 These two tasks
-will differ only by an id.
+will differ only by an ID.
 Respectively, if the created task has to be connected to a certain record in external system,
- you have to remember the id of this record to use it in future when you want to change/delete the associated task in our system.
+ you have to remember the ID of this record to use it in future when you want to change/delete the associated task in our system.

 #### errors